nmaas87/docker-pyzmq/README.md

-# pyzeromq
+# docker-pyzmq
-Dockerfile for pyzeromq
+Dockerfile for pyzmq (16.0.2) with zeromq (4.2.2) and alpine (3.5)

-use with docker run -it nmaas87/zeromq /bin/sh
+use with docker run -it nmaas87/pyzmq /bin/sh